It all comes down to filtered water.

-378 L: Urban water, i.e., the water from our taps, where the majority of pollutants harmful to our bodies are potentially concentrated (chlorine, pesticides and metabolites, PFAS (forever chemicals), heavy metals, drug residues, fluoride, and sometimes E. coli bacteria (when filtration plants malfunction).
+378 L: Municipal water—that is, the water from our taps—where the majority of pollutants harmful to our bodies are potentially concentrated (chlorine, pesticides and their metabolites, PFAS [forever chemicals], heavy metals, pharmaceutical residues, fluoride, and sometimes bacteria such as E. coli (when filtration plants malfunction).

-The majority of our users filter at home and on the go (office, school, sports, airport, gas station, etc.).
+Most of our users filter water at home and on the go (at the office, school, the gym, the airport, gas stations,

 at friends' houses, etc., etc.).

-100 L to 378 L: Rural water, i.e., water from rivers, lakes, and streams that is transparent to the naked eye.
+100 L to 378 L: Rural water, i.e., water from rivers, lakes, and streams that is clear to the naked eye.

-Transparent does not mean that it is not loaded with things invisible to the naked eye.
+Just because something is transparent doesn’t mean it isn’t filled with things invisible to the naked eye.

-The naked eye can see objects measuring 80–100 microns (1 micron = 1/1000 of a millimeter).
+The naked eye can see objects as small as 80 to 100 microns (1 micron = 1/1000 of a millimeter).
 Bacteria measure between 1 and 2 microns on average.

-Microplastics between 2 and 10 microns, for example.
+Microplastics ranging from 2 to 10 microns, for example.

-Everything will ALWAYS depend on the water you will be filtering.
+It will ALWAYS depend on the water you’ll be filtering.

-If it is clogged (with particles you cannot see), the pores will become blocked more quickly.
+If it is clogged (with particles you can't see), the pores will become blocked more quickly.

-It's mechanical, and you'll feel it in the pressure exerted, which will be harder in these cases.
+It's a mechanical process, and you'll notice it because the pressure applied will be stronger in these cases.

-The strength of the filter is its ability to filter out pollutants that are invisible to the naked eye.
+The strength of a filter lies in its ability to remove pollutants that are invisible to the naked eye.

-That's why it's also popular with hikers, trekkers, and travelers around the world.
+That is why it is also popular with hikers, trekkers, and travelers all over the world.

 10 L to 200 L: Stagnant water (muddy puddles, sludge, etc.).

-Once again, it all depends on what is in the water that could clog the pores more quickly.
+Once again, it all depends on what’s in the water that might clog the pores more quickly.

-If you have a choice: filter the clearest and most common water possible (tap or spring water).
+If you have a choice: use water that is as clear and fresh as possible (tap water or spring water)

-If you have no choice, pre-filter to remove the largest particles.
+If you have no other option, pre-filter the water to remove the largest particles.

-MORAL: there are trillions of types of "filterable" water, and it all depends on the composition of the water you will be filtering.
+BOTTOM LINE: There are countless types of water that can be filtered, and it all depends on the composition of the water you’ll be filtering.

 Contact us